 0%

-the container -> resource property must set, otherwise the scaler cant get your container runtime metrics
+the resource property of container must be set, otherwise the scaler can’t get your container runtime metrics

 1